EXCLUSIVE-UniCredit leaning towards repaying AT1 bond in June - source

 AT1 bonds are the riskiest type of debt banks can issue, ranking immediately after equity in the event of losses.

-Such a hierarchy has been overturned by Swiss regulators who wiped out $17 billion of Credit Suisse's CSGN.S AT1 debt under its takeover by UBS UBSG.S.
+That hierarchy was overturned by Swiss regulators who wiped out $17 billion of Credit Suisse's CSGN.S AT1 debt under its takeover by UBS UBSG.S.

 The decision has disrupted the $275 billion AT1 bond market, which had already seen yields rise in the wake of recent U.S. banking failures.

-Investors have priced in the risk banks would will forego redeeming the AT1 bonds - which is standard market practice - given the cost of replacing them with new issues.
+Investors have priced in the risk banks will stop redeeming these perpetual bonds when they have an option to do so - which is standard market practice - given the cost of replacing them with new issues.

 Yields have soared in particular on the bonds with a call date in the near future.